singhal05anshul/InstaSpark/replit.md

 This is a location-based dating application that connects people at the same venue in real-time.
 Users can discover and swipe on other users who are currently at their venue, send quick offers like "Can I buy you a drink?", and chat with matches.
 The app emphasizes immediate, in-person connections by focusing on shared physical proximity rather than traditional online dating.

-**IMPORTANT**: This project has been migrated to React Native with React Native Web support.
+**IMPORTANT**: This project uses npm workspaces with a React Native client and Express server.
 The app runs natively on iOS/Android and can be tested on desktop via React Native Web.
-All code is in mobile/DatingApp/ - no separate web codebase needed.
+Client code is in `client/` (formerly mobile/DatingApp), server code is in `server/`, and shared schemas are in `shared/`.

 # User Preferences